wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 CHAP.
 XLIV.

-Affairs in the Chesapeake--British army move up the Paluxent--land and march towards the city of Washington--prepare themselves for battle at Bladensburgh.
+Affairs in the Chesapeake--British army move up the Patuxent--land and march towards the city of Washington--prepare themselves for battle at Bladensburgh.

 NOW the mighty fleet of Britain , that troubled the waters of the great Bay of Chesapeake , commanded by Cockburn the wicked , continued their depredations.